See how Rhinoplasty Surgeons carve a Dorsal Augmentation graft using septal and ear cartilage.

 You may have noticed that there is actually additional septal cartilage that we could have used.
 You may be wondering why I'm not using it for the bridge.
 The main reason is that I'm actually performing other maneuvers during this rhinoplasty on the tip of the nose in which I require the strong, straight cartilage of the septum.
 Ear cartilage isn't typically as strong as septal cartilage and has a natural curvature of the conchal bowl.
 This can be used on the dorsum regardless.
 You can now see the graft coming together, looking nice and straight.
 Once we're done suturing the layers together we'll then be able to bevel and trim the edges so that there are no sharp edges.
 This is what we're doing now with our scalpel.
 As you can imagine the top of the bridge typically has a gentle curve rather than a sharp edge.
 We want to make sure this is continued with the graft.
 Now that we have made the graft and it is fully in place we'll now insert it in the bridge pocket to make sure that it gives us the precise level of augmentation that we desire."

-RR - Los Angeles, CA View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti
+SK - Las Vegas, Nevada View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti

 Thomas Lamperti, MD personally performs all in-office and virtual consultations where you will be able to learn about your customized cosmetic or reconstructive surgery options.